Academic Integrity Module (AIM) and Tertiary Literacy Assessment (TLA)

 What is the AIM?

-The Student Coursework Academic Misconduct and Plagiarism Rules state that students have a responsibility to complete the Academic Integrity Module (AIM), which covers the rules of academic integrity, essential for successful and ethical study practices at UNE.
+The Student Coursework Academic Misconduct Rule states that students have a responsibility to complete the Academic Integrity Module (AIM), which covers the rules of academic integrity, essential for successful and ethical study practices at UNE.
 The AIM educates students about these rules, what the University means by the term “plagiarism”, and how to incorporate other people’s ideas and language into their own work without violating these rules.

 Completing the AIM is one small step towards achieving and demonstrating the UNE graduate attribute of social responsibility, which involves behaving with personal and professional integrity in academic and other contexts.